Getting Started

 This document describes how to consume messages from and send messages to non-NServiceBus endpoints via RabbitMQ in integration scenarios.

-Access to the native RabbitMQ message details
+Access to the received native RabbitMQ message details

 It can sometimes be useful to access the native RabbitMQ message from behaviors and handlers.
 When a message is received, the transport adds the native RabbitMQ client BasicDeliverEventArgs to the message processing context.
 Use the code below to access the message details from a pipeline behavior: